itk-dev/openid-connect-bundle/README.md

         entry_point: App\Security\SomeOpenIdAuthenticator
 ```

-The property is set to email as this is unique in most cases,
+The provider property in this example configuration is set to email,
+as this is unique in most cases.
-but it does not have to be configured to this.
+It does not have to be configured this way,
-Just be aware that whatever you configure
+just be aware that whatever you configure
 it to is the argument to be provided during CLI login,
 and that the following example uses the above email configuration.